 The defendant who is the operator of the spa strongly believes it is not responsible for the injuries and has filed papers seeking a new trial or a reduction of the jury award.
 The Miami based Norwegian Cruise Line settled out of court earlier.

 Premises liability is one of the fastest growing segments of personal injury claims for both residential and business owners.
 Experience counts.
-If you have fallen and been injured contact the law offices of Scott C. Gottlieb at 1-800-825-5529 or visit our web site.
+If you have fallen and been injured contact Scott C. Gottlieb, Injury Law Attorney, at 1-800-825-5529 or visit our web site.
 Our offices are located in Binghamton, Elmira, Rochester, Syracuse, and Watertown, N.Y.
 There is no case-review cost.